gableee/Studystreak/todo/status.md

 --------------------------
 - Build shared PHP infrastructure (config, router, auth middleware) and refactor `/api/todos` to use it.
 - Expand backend endpoints for pomodoro sessions and profiles; document in OpenAPI.
-- Introduce `apiClient` in the frontend to hit the PHP API with Supabase JWTs; migrate features off direct Supabase writes.
+- Finish migrating frontend features to use `apiClient` calls into the PHP API instead of direct Supabase writes.
 - Harden security (remove real keys from repo, enforce env-based CORS, add logging & tests).
 - Detailed migration checklist lives in `todo/todo.md`.